prime399/CrossCap/README.md

 - Motion blur and exponential easing for smoother pan and zoom effects

 **Note:**
-- OpenScreen is designed to support both Windows and macOS.
-We did not use any native APIs specific to one OS, so it should work on both.
-However, it hasn't been fully tested on Windows yet, if you run into issues, please let me know!
 - After you install the app, you'll need to grant it accessibility and screen recording permissions for it to work properly.